Playing Tennis like "Deep Blue" Part 2: Computation and Tennis Tactics

 In alignment with the "winning of the match" objective, the ultimate arbiter for the value of each point is the frequency that that point participates in sets that are won.

-- Win % Current is your winning percentage for the set/match at that scoreline
+- Your Win Probability is your probability for winning the set/match given that scoreline

 - Win % Win Point is your winning percentage for the set/match if you win the current point